andyglez/csharp_language_demo/README.md

     act();           // This will result on runtime error (since it's calling Console.WriteLine(num[4]))
 ~~~

-As a solution, always works to create a variable inside the for loop so that foreach iteration a new instance of a local variable is captured.
+As a solution, a variable must be created inside the for loop so that foreach iteration a new and different instance of a local variable is captured.

 ~~~csharp
 for (int i = 0; i < num.Length; i++)